cfw-guide/dsi.cfw.guide/docs/installing-unlaunch.md

     - `LOAD ERROR` is what your DSi will load if loading what you have set fails, such as the SD card not being inserted
 1. Select `SAVE & EXIT` to save your settings, then turn off your DSi

-## Section IV - Cleaning up your SD card
+## Section V - Cleaning up your SD card

 ::: tip